Rayner Goddard, Baron Goddard: Craig and Bentley

 In December 1952 Goddard presided over the trial of Christopher Craig and Derek Bentley, accused of the murder of PC Sidney Miles at a Croydon warehouse on 2 November 1952.
-16-year-old Craig had shot and killed PC Miles while resisting arrest on the roof of a factory he intended to break into.
-Bentley, who was 19 but of limited intelligence, had gone with him and was accused of urging Craig to shoot, having called out to him, "let him have it, Chris", when a policeman, Sergeant Frederick Fairfax, asked Craig for the gun.
+Sixteen-year-old Craig had shot and killed PC Miles while resisting arrest on the roof of a factory he intended to break into.
+Bentley, who was 19 but of limited intelligence, had accompanied him and was accused of urging Craig to shoot, having called out to him, "let him have it, Chris", when a policeman, Sgt Frederick Fairfax, asked Craig for the gun.
 Fairfax was wounded by Craig.

 Lord Goddard directed the jury at the trial that, in law, Bentley was as guilty of firing the shot as Craig, even though there was contradictory evidence as to whether Bentley was aware that Craig was carrying a gun.
 During the trial, Goddard made no reference to Bentley's mental state, apart from when Christmas Humphreys asked Bentley to read a statement he had allegedly made to police officers after his arrest.
-Goddard told Humphreys that Bentley couldn't read.
+Goddard told Humphreys that Bentley could not read.

 After 75 minutes of deliberations, the jury returned a guilty verdict in respect of both defendants.
 Craig was too young for a death sentence, but Bentley was not.
 Nevertheless, the jury had exceptionally returned a plea of mercy in favour of Bentley along with the guilty verdict.
 The decision passed to the Home Secretary, David Maxwell Fyfe, to decide whether clemency should be granted.
 After reading Home Office psychiatric reports and a petition signed by 200 MPs, he rejected the request and Bentley was hanged by Albert Pierrepoint on 28 January 1953.
-Craig was sent to prison and released in 1963 after serving ten-and-a-half years.
-Derek Bentley had his conviction quashed in July 1998 with the appeal trial judge, Lord Bingham of Cornhill, noting that Lord Goddard had denied the defendant "the fair trial which is the birthright of every British citizen."
+Craig was detained at Her Majesty's pleasure and released in 1963 after serving ten-and-a-half years.
+Bentley's conviction was quashed in July 1998 with the appeal trial judge, Lord Bingham of Cornhill, noting that Lord Goddard had denied Bentley "the fair trial which is the birthright of every British citizen."